yevklim/ComixUltimate/README.md

 App developed with C++ and Qt Framework 6.2

-For now the app in neither maintained nor finished.
+For now the app is neither maintained nor finished.

 # Features:
 - Beautiful iOS-like UI